HUMAN NATURES

 Biotechnology to improve plastic recycling

-Our team are researching the use of enzymes – nature’s biological catalysts – to cleave the chemical bonds within these polymers, thus enabling their break-down to small innocuous molecules that can more easily be recycled.
-We aim to use enzymes that are sourced from natural organisms that decompose wood, and adapt them for thermoset resin recycling.
+This team are researching the use of enzymes, nature’s biological catalysts, to break chemical bonds in these polymers, enabling their break-down into smaller molecules that can be more easily recycled.
+The aim is to use enzymes sourced from natural organisms that decompose wood, and adapt them for thermoset resin recycling.

-We work as part of a UK-wide network of universities and companies that aims to tackle plastic pollution with ‘engineering biology’, where we apply engineering principles to harness Nature’s processes for more sustainable plastic recycling.
+This work is part of a UK-wide network of universities and companies that aims to tackle plastic pollution with ‘engineering biology’, applying engineering principles to harness Nature’s processes for more sustainable plastic recycling.

 Torik Holmes